 - The likelihood of the event occurring. - The potential consequences if the event occurs, where more serious consequences may be justification for greater expenditure on a control even if the likelihood is low. - All available options for hazard control, including accepted industry practice, relevant codes of practice, guidelines and standards, and any technological advances or innovative practices.
-The hierarchy of controls should be applied when assessing which control the network should pursue. - Information gathered through consultation with internal and external stakeholders. - The interdependencies between hazards and controls and the impact a control has on the effectiveness of other controls and operations. - An assessment of the cost compared to the benefit of the chosen control.
+The hierarchy of controls5 should be applied when assessing which control the network should pursue. - Information gathered through consultation with internal and external stakeholders. - The interdependencies between hazards and risk controls and the impact a proposed control has on the effectiveness of other controls and operations. - An assessment of the cost of implementing the proposed control compared to the safety benefit expected from the control.
 This includes not just financial costs, but also efficiency gains or losses, opportunity costs and other costs.